cryologger/glacier-velocity-tracker/README.md

-# Cryologger - Glacier Velocity Measurement System
+# Cryologger - Glacier Velocity Tracker

 ![Image](https://github.com/adamgarbo/Cryologger_Glacier_Velocity_Measurement_System/blob/main/Photos/DSC_6546.JPG)

 ## 1.0 Introduction
-The Cryologger glacier velocity measurement system (GVMS) is a low-cost, open-source multi-frequency GNSS receiver and data logger designed to measure the daily displacement and annual velocities of glaciers in the Canadian Arctic.
+The Cryologger glacier velocity tracker (GVT) is a low-cost, open-source multi-frequency GNSS receiver and data logger designed to measure the daily displacement and annual velocities of glaciers in the Canadian Arctic.
 It is based on the u-blox ZED-F9P GNSS receiver and powered by the SparkFun MicroMod Artemis Processor and Data Logging Carrier Board.

 ## 2.0 Methods

 ### 2.1 Design

-The Cryologger GVMS is constructed using off-the-shelf components, and is intended for deployments of one year or more.
+The Cryologger GVT is constructed using off-the-shelf components, and is intended for deployments of one year or more.
 Emphasis is placed on a number of design principles, including:
 * Inexpensive
 * Off-the-shelf components
 * Modular